rodneyshupe/Cookbook/Recipes/SmokedAndCured/ColdSmokedSalmonALaMontreal.rst

 1. Mix all of these together and keep in a Ziploc bag or Mason jar.
-2. Remove bones from salmon fillet, sprinkle on paprika, rub into surface to provide deep red color.
+2. Remove bones from salmon fillet, sprinkle on paprika, rub into surface to provide deep red colour.
 Place fillet into a resealable bag or container so that it can rest flat.
 You can cut into two or four parts, as you wish.
 3. Add to fish 50% the weight of fish in curing mixture and the appropriate amount of liquid smoke.
 Toss to coat surface of fish well.